 Are Anti-Chafe Products Worth It for Runners?

-Chafing Cleveland Clinic “Chafing” View Source (sometimes called “chub rub”) is a rash-like irritation or abrasion caused by skin rubbing on something for an extended period of time.
+Cleveland Clinic “Chafing” View Source (sometimes called “chub rub”) is a rash-like irritation or abrasion caused by skin rubbing on something for an extended period of time.
 For runners, this usually occurs where there’s an extended period of skin-on-skin contact—often the inner thighs, armpits, butt, groin, feet, and breasts—or where running accessories, like sports bras and hydration backpacks, meet the skin.
 On top of that constant friction, adding liquid like rain or sweat can make chafing worse.
-Moisture can cause the skin’s surface to become more gelatinous and increase friction and potential irritation, akin to how a blister forms PubMed.gov “The effect of hydration on the risk of friction blister formation on the heel of the foot” View Source .
+Moisture can cause the skin’s surface to become more gelatinous and increase friction and potential irritation, PubMed.gov “The effect of hydration on the risk of friction blister formation on the heel of the foot” View Source .
 Anti-chafe products are intended to prevent this.

 Chafing affects people differently, and you don’t have to be a runner to experience it.
 Some people start to feel a chafe coming on as soon as they step outside on a steamy day; others can run a 10K with nary a red, angry splotch to show for it.
 Chafing can also occur with any weight fluctuation, including pregnancy.